 - Temporarily change the user's level of access to that of the system administrator;

 - Have the user log onto the network;

 - Install the software;

 - Change the user's level of access back to its original setting; and

 - Register the RICHTX32.OCX file.
 This should be done by information technology staff only.

 - Change the SACS software to run in compatibility mode using Windows XP (Service Pack 3).
 To do this, right-click on the SACS software desktop icon; select Properties; select the Compatibility tab; if not already active, click on the Run this program in compatibility mode: check box; when the drop down menu activates, select Windows XP (Service Pack 3); press the Apply button and then OK.

 Problem: Known Printing Issues Relating to Windows 7/8/10

 After the SACS software was modified to mitigate the worst of its incompatibilities with Windows 7, many software testers encountered a remaining printing problem where a fund form, supplemental form, or report is sent to the printer, and the SACS software print status window freezes.
 (This is not an issue when printing the Technical Review Checklist (TRC), the import log, or from the User Data Input/Review screen.)

-Workaround: Anticipating this problem for all Windows 7/8/10 users, the California Department of Education's (CDE’s) workaround is to print first to Microsoft XPS Document Writer or Adobe PDF, then send the document to the printer.
+Workaround: Anticipating this problem for all Windows 7/8/10 users, the California Department of Education's (CDE’s) workaround is to print first to Adobe PDF, then send the document to the printer.